department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 ## Concern Traceability Matrix

 This traceability matrix correlates the types of concerns we anticipate with the tactics we may use to address them.
 In most cases, multiple tactics may be used to address a single concern.
-For instance, a developer's confidence in the code they produce is linked to

 | Concern\Tactic         | Static Analysis | Linting | Code Style | Unit | Integration | Test Coverage | End-to-End | Behavioral | Accessibility | Learning | Boundary | Reporting/Logging | Load Testing |
 | ---------------------- | --------------- | ------- | ---------- | ---- | ----------- | ------------- | ---------- | ---------- | ------------- | -------- | -------- | ----------------- | ------------ |